Folder Structure of Angular Application

 This is the application folder.
-Whenever you want to create any component, service or module, you need to create within this app folder.
+Whenever you want to create any component, service, or module, you need to create it within this app folder.
 Please have a look at the following image which shows the files which are by default created within the app folder when you create an angular application.
 As you can see, by default it creates one component (app.component.ts) and one module (app.module.ts) and an angular application should have at least one component and one module.

 This is the folder where you can store the static assets like images, icons, etc. which needed to be copied extensively while building your application.
 Please have a look at the default assets folder which angular framework creates for us.

 This folder is basically used to set up different environments.
 Here, you can find two files as shown in the below image.

 You can use this file to store environment (either production or development environment) specific configuration such as the database credentials or server IP addresses.
 These two files are as follows: